GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-health-check/README.md

 ### Readiness Health Check Examples

-The DBA team performs database fail-overs drills without notice, and a batch job needs to restart if it cannot connect the database for 3 minutes.
+The DBA team performs database fail-overs drills without notice.
+A batch job should fail if it cannot connect the database for 3 minutes.
-Set the readiness check so that the pod will be restarted after 3 minutes of consecutive readiness check failures.
+Set the readiness check so that the pod will be terminated after 3 minutes of consecutive readiness check failures.
 (6 failed readiness checks taken every 30 seconds, 6 x 30sec = 3 minutes.)